Biñan: Religion

-The majority of the people are Roman Catholics.
-Other religious groups include are the Church of Jesus Christ of Latter-day Saints, the Members Church of God International (Ang Dating Daan/The Old Path/El Camino Antiguo), Biyaya Ng Diyos Christian Fellowship, United Church of Christ in the Philippines (UCCP), Jesus Is Lord Church (JIL), The United Methodist Church, Presbyterian Churches, Baptist and Bible Fundamental churches.
+The majority of the people of Biñan are Roman Catholics.
+Other religious groups include Jesus Miracle Crusade International Ministry (JMCIM), the Church of Jesus Christ of Latter-day Saints, the Members Church of God International, Iglesia ni Cristo (Church of Christ), Evangelical Christians, United Church of Christ in the Philippines, the United Methodist Church, Presbyterian Churches, Baptist and Bible Fundamental churches.

 Economy

-Biñan has been popularly recognized as the trading center area immediately south of Metro Manila.
-The city has the largest public market in the province of Laguna, and in the Calabarzon Region.
+Biñan has been popularly recognized as a trading center area immediately south of Metro Manila.
+The city has the largest public market in the province of Laguna and in the Calabarzon Region.
 Retailers from nearby towns often plow the city proper to purchase goods and merchandise intended to be sold elsewhere.
-Biñan has also been the center of commerce in the region because of the numerous banking institutions across the city, plus the ever-growing number of commercial establishments and emerging shopping centers.
+Biñan has also been a center of commerce in the region because of the numerous banking institutions across the city, plus the ever-growing number of commercial establishments and emerging shopping centers.

-A common sight is the preparations and setting up of the wholesalers and the arrival of jeepneys and trucks carrying various items such as fruits, vegetables, dry goods, dairy products, meat, fish, etc. The market activity would be 24 hours with peak reaching the early hours (3:00–7:00 am) as Filipinos are known to work in the early hours of the day trying to prevent exposure to the heating sun.
+A common sight is the preparations and setting up of the wholesalers and the arrival of jeepneys and trucks carrying various items such as fruits, vegetables, dry goods, dairy products, meat, fish, etc. The market activity would be 24 hours with peak reaching the early hours (3:00–7:00 am PHT) as Filipinos are known to work in the early hours of the day trying to prevent exposure to the heating sun.

-The city is also known for a type of pancake made from rice flour, topped with cheese or butter (Puto Biñan).
+The city is also known for a type of pancake made from rice flour, topped with cheese or butter, called Puto Biñan.
 There are also slices of savory salted egg on top to contrast the mildly sweet pancake base.
-The best-known makers of Puto in Biñan are located in the barangay of San Vicente, and the city is renowned as "The Home of the Famous Puto Biñan in Laguna".
+The best-known makers of Puto in Biñan are located in barangay San Vicente, and the city is renowned as "The Home of the Famous Puto Biñan in Laguna".

 Major industries

-Manufacturing of footwear, headwear, puto and special pasalubong like pinipig, ampaw etc.
+Manufacturing of footwear, headwear, puto and special pasalubong like pinipig and ampaw are some of the major industries of Biñan.